UMD-CS-STICs/389Lspring18/codelabs/codelab-03/README.md

     - download: The average download speed that curl measured for the complete download.
 Bytes per second.
     - total: The total time, in seconds, that the full operation lasted.

-Don't be too surprised if it's several whole seconds (our image is nearly 7MB) .
+Don't be too surprised if it's several whole seconds (our image is nearly 7MB).
 Unlike a ping request which simply tests reachability, this script includes server side and download time.
 More information about curl may be found on the [man page](https://curl.haxx.se/docs/manpage.html).

 ![lat-test-s3-1 Page](../../../media/codelabs/codelab-03/lat-test-s3-1.png)

 For comparison, try some other URLs in the script.
+You can grab URLs from any websites only (like `./lat-test.sh https://en.wikipedia.org/wiki/Sydney`).
 If you use the link for the index file from codelab-02, the time should be on the order of .5 seconds (recall we used us-east-1 which is located in northern Virginia).

 #### CloudFront